 What are the categories for damaged cars?

 The Association of British Insurers (ABI) and Lloyd’s Market Association (LMA) updated their codes and practices on the 1st of October 2017, making it easier for buyers to see why the vehicle was written off.
 Categories A and B remained the same.
-Categories C and D changed and was replaced with two new categories, S and N.
+Categories C and D changed and were replaced with two new categories, S and N.

 What are the four main salvage categories?